aakashb95/car-detection/README.md

 ```bash
 streamlit run app.py
 ```
-Follow steps 11 and 12 from Azure Deployment above.
+Streamlit outputs localhost url.
+Open it and follow steps 11 and 12 from Azure Deployment above.

+# Known issues:
+1. Since source dataset mostly has images of front and side face of cars, model struggles to identify images taken of car's rear.
+2. Model gets confused between cars from the same manufacturers.

+# Further scope of improvement
+1. More data augmentation and deeper understanding of working of CNNs.
+2. Better usage of pretrained models.
+3. More data from all angles of cars and low-res images.
+4. Multi label, Multi car data for a generic use case.

 # Files
   stanford_car_model_dataset_fastai.ipynb :